-Our Character Education initiative began more than a decade ago when Respect and Responsibility became the core values of our school and “The Bayless Way” was defined as developing our young people into Smart, Good, and Strong citizens.
+Our Character Education initiative began more than a decade ago when Respect and Responsibility became the core values of our school and “The Bayless Way” was defined as a path to developing our young people into Smart, Good, and Strong citizens.

 Character Education History

-Bayless High School has been named a 2021 Missouri State School of Character
+Bayless High School was named a 2021 Missouri State School of Character

 Our students, staff, parents and community all contribute to this award.
 Bayless High School empowers students to be good, smart, and strong citizens by embracing our core values of respect and responsibility.